Nursing Jurisprudence and Ethics for Texas

 - Discuss the factors for safe delegation to unlicensed assistive personnel.

-- Define the standards of nursing practice in Texas.
+- Define the standards and scope of nursing practice in Texas.

 - Describe professional boundaries as related to nursing practice.